Forests of Uncertaint(r)ees: Using tree-based ensembles to estimate probability distributions of future conflict: Methods

-To subsequently assign any cells not containing conflict, we first draw new polygons around the combined grid cells of each cluster.
+To subsequently create contiguous regions including any cells not experiencing conflict, we first draw new polygons around the combined grid cells of each cluster.
 Cells remaining outside these polygons were assigned to the cluster with the nearest boundary to the cell center.
 The procedure and resulting clusters are visualized in Figure \ref{fig:fig1}.
-We subsequently train separate “local” models for each of the clusters following the same procedure as with the “global” models, described above.
+We subsequently train separate local models for each of the clusters, following the same procedure as with the global models described above.
 Each grid cell is therefore assigned not only to exactly one cluster but also to one corresponding local set of models.
 Combining the predictions from all local models yields predictions for the whole geographical area of interest.